harfel/stocal/doc/developer.rst

 	$ python -m unittest discover stocal.tests
 	$ python3 -m unittest discover stocal.tests

+In addition to these unit tests, validity of the documentation is ensured via sphinx doctests:

+	$ sphinx-build -b doctest doc .

 Passing of all tests is an enforced requirement for all code merged into the develop and master branches.